skilesare/immortality/a_new_constitution/article_i.md

 Judgment in Cases of Impeachment shall not extend further than to removal from Office, and disqualification to hold and enjoy any Office of honor, Trust or Profit under this Constitution: but the Party convicted shall nevertheless be liable and subject to Indictment, Trial, Judgment and Punishment, according to Law.

-Section.
+## Section.
 4.

-Elections for Senators and Representatives shall be open for a period of 3 months prior to the election closing and shall conclude 3 months before the begining of a new term.
+Elections for Senators and Representatives shall be open for a period of 3 months prior to the election closing and shall conclude 3 months before the beginning of a new term.

 Senators and Representatives shall be chosen by ranked choice election by the inhabitants of the State for which they are a candidate.

-States in which elect more than 3 representatives will have their State sectioned into smaller subdistrics for elections by programatic geographic algorithm that proceedes in allocations of five miles squared from the North West corner of the territory and moving East, then south until the proportional number of geographically elected citizens is reached.
-Neither Congress, nor state ledgislatures my alter the allotment of subdistrics for any reason unless this constitution is ammended.
+States in which elect more than 3 representatives will have their State sectioned into smaller subdistricts for elections by programmatic geographic algorithm that proceeds in allocations of five miles squared from the North West corner of the territory and moving East, then south until the proportional number of geographically elected citizens is reached.
+Neither Congress, nor state legislators my alter the allotment of subdistricts for any reason and in any way unless this constitution is amended.

 No subdistrict shall elect more than 3 representatives.